 We count our efforts this year to engage the parents of unduplicated pupils as a success.
 The superintendent's frequent all-district town halls, parent conferences, coffee chats, workshops, and outreach by community liaisons all helped us in our goal to build parent capacity to support their children's education.
-We hosted the Latino Family Literacy Project for the first time this year, a well-attended 6-part workshop in Spanish for Latino parents and their children focused on supporting literacy and the path to college.
+We hosted well-attended workshops throughout the year and started Weekend Family Field Trips to help parents learn about various educational opportunities in our community such as visiting university campuses and going to museums.
+Parents also participated in the annual Parent Institute Academy, where they attended workshops on various topics such as communicating with this generation and parenting skills.
 On our California Schools Parent Survey, we had an increase of 7% over last year of the parents of English learners who strongly agreed that teachers communicated with them about how their children were doing and that the school kept them informed about their role and about school activities.